utk-team/utk/doc/metrics/RadialSpectrum.md

 Computes Radial Average of the fourier spectrum.

+When the `UTK_USE_FFTW` cmake flag is set to true, the Fourier transform is computed using the [fftw](https://www.fftw.org) library (faster for high resolution spectra).

 Note : C++ API also supports computing the average from an already computed spectrum.

 Note : When multiples pointset are given to 'compute', the results are averaged.